 Bryant Park Corporation, founded in 1980 by Mr. Biederman with the assistance of the Rockefeller Brothers Fund, is the largest effort in the nation to apply private management entirely backed by private funding to a public park.
 The park reopened in 1991 with a budget six times the level under prior city management, and has been a huge success with the public, press, and nearby institutions.
 Crime in the critical nine-acre area managed by BPC has been reduced by almost 100% since the Corporation’s founding.
 Today’s Bryant Park is favorably compared with the great parks of London and Paris, and was the 1996 winner of the Urban Land Institute Excellence Award for public projects, as well as many other awards from design, real estate, and redevelopment groups.
 The park’s upgrade has generated over $2 billion in incremental real estate value just for its 33 abutting properties.

-34th Street Partnership, co-founded in 1989 by Mr. Biederman, covers a critical area with over 33 million square feet of commercial space, including Pennsylvania Station, Madison Square Garden, the Herald Square shopping district, and the Empire State Building.
-In January of 1992, the Partnership opened a $6 million annual program of security, sanitation, social services, tourist information, public events, and debt service on a major capital improvement bond of $30 million for to the district’s street, sidewalks, and plazas.
-Crime has been reduced by close to 80%, the streets are spotless, and dozens of retailers have been helped to upgrade their facades and merchandising.
-Its “streetscape” projects include new lighting, signs, street furniture, plantings, information kiosks, and other amenities, and have won numerous awards for their appearance and function, all financed by Aa3-rated private bond issue.
+34th Street Partnership, founded in 1989 by Mr. Biederman with property owners Empire State Realty Trust and Vornado, covers a critical area with over 33 million square feet of commercial space, including Pennsylvania Station, Madison Square Garden, the Herald Square shopping district, and the Empire State Building.
+In January of 1992, the Partnership opened with a $6 million annual program of security, sanitation, social services, tourist information, public events, and debt service on a major capital improvement bond of $25 million for the district’s street, sidewalks, and plazas.
+The district has radically widened its programs and resources since then.
+Crime has been reduced by 90%, the streets are free of litter, and dozens of retailers have been helped to upgrade their facades and merchandising.